oscal-compass/.github/profile/README.md

 ## Get Started with OSCAL Compass

-* Check out the [Community README](https://github.com/oscal-compass/community/blob/main/README.md) to get started with using and contributing to the project.
-* You can find all the ways to collaborate with project maintainers and your fellow users of OSCAL Compass tools by visiting our [project collaboration](https://github.com/oscal-compass/community/blob/main/Collaboration.md) page.
+Check out the [Community README](https://github.com/oscal-compass/community/blob/main/README.md) to get started with using and contributing to the project.
+The REAMDE also details all the ways to collaborate with project maintainers and your fellow users of OSCAL Compass tools.

 ## Learn about the projects